-- 1) Complete the attached application form and return it along with \$15.00 to the Augsburg Weekend College Office. - 2) Have official transcripts from all previously attended post-secondary institutions sent to the Augsburg Weekend College Office.
+- Complete the attached application form and return it along with \$15.00 to the Augsburg Weekend College Office. - 2) Have official transcripts from all previously attended post-secondary institutions sent to the Augsburg Weekend College Office.
 Applicants with less than one year of previous college work should include their high school transcripts or G.E.D.
-Certificates. - 3) The Augsburg Weekend College Admissions Committee will review the application materials and notify students regarding acceptance and registration procedures. - 4) Students who are transferring previous college work to their Augsburg Weekend College degree program will be informed with their acceptance notification as to the number of courses and degree requirements that remain to be completed for the baccalaureate degree. - 5) Students who are accepted and who choose to enroll in one or more Augsburg Weekend College courses are asked to make a \$50.00 tuition deposit prior to registration for that term. - 6) Students who wish to apply for financial aid please refer to that section of this bulletin.
+Certificates. - 3) The Augsburg Weekend College Admissions Committee will review the application materials and notify students regarding acceptance and registration procedures.
+The Admissions Committee may request that the student have a personal interview with a Weekend College faculty/staff member or submit letters of recommendation to the Committee. - 4) Students who are transferring previous college work to their Augsburg Weekend College degree program will be informed with their acceptance notification as to the number of courses and degree requirements that remain to be completed for the bachelor's degree. - Students who wish to apply for financial aid please refer to that section of this bulletin.